Container Docking Station

 For certain applications, it is crucial that containers are repeatedly placed in exactly the same position – for example, during loading and unloading via quick couplings or during top loading via manhole covers.

-Docking stations enable precisely this level of accuracy: thanks to integrated ground guidance and fixed supports, the container is reliably placed in the same position.
-Additional elements such as plastic plates on the wheel guide or mechanical stops on the couplings can further refine positioning and precisely tailor it to specific requirements.
+Docking stations enable precisely this level of accuracy: thanks to integrated floor guidance and permanently mounted supports legs, the container is positioned reliably and always in the same place.
+Additional elements such as plastic plates on the wheel guide or mechanical stops on the couplings can be used to further refine the positioning and tailor it precisely to the respective requirements.

 Cost-relevant factors: